After Syria and Iraq, Islamic State makes inroads in South Asia

 The pamphlet’s logo features an AK-47 assault rifle and calls on local residents to support the militant group.
 Cars with IS stickers have also been spotted around Peshawar.

-Sameeulah Hanifi, a prayer leader in a Peshawar neighborhood populated mainly by Afghans, said the pamphlets were being distributed by a little-known local group called Islami Khalifat, an outspoken Islamic State supporter.
+Sameeulah Hanifi, a prayer leader in a Peshawar neighbourhood populated mainly by Afghans, said the pamphlets were being distributed by a little-known local group called Islami Khalifat, an outspoken Islamic State supporter.

 "I know some people who received copies of this material either from friends or were given at mosques by unidentified IS workers," he told Reuters.

-A Pakistani security official said the pamphlets came from Afghanistan’s neighboring Kunar province where a group of Taliban fighters was spotted distributing them.
+A Pakistani security official said the pamphlets came from Afghanistan’s neighbouring Kunar province where a group of Taliban fighters was spotted distributing them.

 "We came across them 22 days ago and we are aware of their presence here," said the official.
 "Pakistani security agencies are working on the Pakistan-Afghan border and have arrested a number of Taliban fighters and recovered CDs, maps, literature in Persian, Pashto and Dari."